KevinVan720/morphable_shape/README.md

 }
 ```

-You can configure the corner styles like this:
+You can configure the corner styles at once or individually:
 ```dart
 var cornerStyles=RectangleCornerStyles.all(CornerStyle.rounded);
 cornerStyles=RectangleCornerStyles.only(